JadenMcElvey/4112-Cpp-TBA-Scouting/Examples/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;10.
 Outputs the matchKeys of all the matches at an event

 ## Team Examples
-All team examples require `#include "TBAteam.hpp"`
+All team functions require `#include "TBAteam.hpp"`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;11.
 Outputs a team's districtKey
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;12.
 Outputs all of a team's eventKeys